NVIDIA/NeMo/examples/slu/speech_intent_slot/README.md

 # NeMo End-to-End Speech Intent Classification and Slot Filling on SLURP Dataset

 ## Introduction
 This example shows how to train an end-to-end model for spoken language understanding on the SLURP dataset [2].
-The model is an encoder-decoder framework, where the encoder is a Conformer-large [3] model initialized from [here](https://ngc.nvidia.com/models/nvidia:nemo:stt_en_conformer_ctc_large), while the decoder is a Transformer decoder [4] randomly initialized.
+The model is an encoder-decoder framework, where the encoder is a Conformer-large [3] model initialized from [here](https://ngc.nvidia.com/models/nvidia:nemo:stt_en_conformer_ctc_large), while the decoder is a Transformer decoder [4] that is randomly initialized.
 The model is trained by minimizing the negative log-likelihood (NLL) loss with teacher forcing and label smoothing.

 ## Results